Star CBM English Assessments (Star Record Book)

 If you want to print or save students' Rapid Automatic Naming assessments, be sure to select Rapid Naming, Sight Words, Encoding before you select Print or Save.

 Exporting Scores to a .csv (Comma-Separated Value) File

 To export all scores for the selected class or group and the selected subject for this school year, select Download Data under the table.

 A .csv file named export-CBMAssessments.csv will be downloaded to your computer.
 This file can be opened with spreadsheet programs so that you can use the data in your own reporting.
-The file includes a row for each assessment with the following information.
-You will also see other columns that apply to Star Reading, Star Math, and Star Early Literacy; those columns are empty when you export information for Star CBM.
+The file includes a row for each assessment with the following information; you'll also see rows for students who have not taken assessments (without test data).
+The file will include columns that apply to Star Reading, Star Math, and Star Early Literacy; those columns are empty when you export information for Star CBM.

 - client ID (a short form of the name for your Renaissance site)

 - school name